Honeycomb Tessellations and Graded Permutohedral Blades

 where $S_{i_a}\cap S_{j_a} = \emptyset$ for $a=1,\ldots, k$ and where $\{T_1,\ldots, T_\ell\}$ is a set partition of the complement in $\{1,\ldots, n\}$ of the union of all subsets $S_{i_a}, S_{j_a}$,

 \end{defn} In Definition \ref{defn: permutohedral cone}, without loss of generality we could further require that the Minkowski sum be \textit{reduced}, that is, we have the property that for each pair $\{S_{\ell},S_{m}\}$, the sets $S_{\ell},S_{m}$ are either disjoint or equal.
-For without this assumption, we would have for example the simplification
+For without this assumption, we would have the simplification for example

-For detailed examples of generalized permutohedral cones and their functional representations, see Appendix A.2 in \cite{EarlyCanonicalBasis}.
+For detailed examples of generalized permutohedral cones and their functional representations in this context, see Appendix A.2 in \cite{EarlyCanonicalBasis}.